Home » Repurposed Furniture » Repurposed Garden Bench made from Chairs

 Plan B is a Bust!

 I put all these pictures in a collage to make it easier.
 Generally, I love using Vaseline to get a chippy distressed look.
-However, I didn’t like the way the plank boards looked WITH the chair color.
+However, I was not too fond of how the plank boards looked WITH the chair color.
 I put the bench away for a few days, tired of working on it.

 Last Ditch Effort to Redeem the Repurposed Garden Bench Color

 When I was ready to revisit the repurposed garden chair project, I used the same gray paint that I had used above on the chippy section.
-It had been mixed with Plaster of Paris to make my diy chalky paint primer.
+I mixed the paint with Plaster of Paris to make my diy chalky paint primer.
 Regular latex paint would never adhere to the stained chairs.

 The gray looks much lighter than it should have.
-I took this picture as an “in progress” shot because I had planned for this to be a primer coat.
+I took this picture as an “in “progress” shot because I had planned for this to be a primer coat.
 But, the repurposed garden bench was finally growing on me.
 Can you tell it’s small in the picture?
-Or does it look like full sized chairs?
-It’s sort of an optical illusion.
+Or does it look like full-sized chairs?
+It’s a bit of an optical illusion.

 I am “calling it DONE”.
 For a simple build, this project took much too long to finish.